-In my opinion the amendments recommended in my evidence will more appropriately give effect to the requirements of the NPS-UD, in particular the need to be responsive to out of sequence or unanticipated developments, and will more appropriately maintain the competitive operation of land and development markets.
-As a result, the amendments proposed will betterachieve the purpose of the Resource Management Act 1991 than the provisions as notified or proposed to be amended by the Reporting Officer.
+In my opinion the amendments recommended in my evidence will more appropriately give effect to the requirements of the NPS-UD, better provide for the particular requirements of certain land uses such as retirement villages, more appropriately respond to out of sequence or unanticipated developments, and will more appropriately maintain the competitive operation of land and development markets.
+As a result, the amendments proposed will serve to achieve the purpose of the Resource Management Act 1991.